-Illegal fishing is a recognised issue for fisheries management in South Australia (PIRSA 2009, 2011b, 2011c).
-Illegal fishing in the Western Zone Abalone Fishery was estimated to account for 5 per cent of the total allowable commercial catch in 2014 (Stobart et al. 2015a).
-Illegal fishing is a recognised risk to the Rock Lobster Fishery, and PIRSA manage this issue through compliance (PIRSA 2011c).
-Illegal fishing impacts the economics of the Marine Scalefish fishery, particularly in regional communities (PIRSA 2011b).
+Illegal fishing is a recognised issue for fisheries management in South Australia (PIRSA 2009, 2011a, 2011b).
+Illegal fishing impacts the economics of the Marine Scalefish fishery, particularly in regional communities (PIRSA 2011a).

-Stockpiling of fish became an increasing problem during the summer months on the west coast of South Australia (PIRSA 2011d), prompting the introduction of possession limits in 2012.
+Stockpiling of fish became an increasing problem during the summer months on the west coast of South Australia (PIRSA 2011c), prompting the introduction of possession limits in 2012.